Miggs24/HomeWeek2/README.md

 This repository contains solutions for Week 2 homework assignments in Kotlin, focused on coffee shop management functions for programmers.

-# HomeWeek2 - Kotlin Programming Assignment

-This repository contains solutions for Week 2 homework assignments in Kotlin, focused on coffee shop management functions for programmers.

 ## Functions Overview

 ### TODO 1: Caffeine Level Calculator (`calculateCaffeineLevel`)